The tax year is generally the calendar year.

 Withholdings are levied on employment income at the progressive tax rates established (see the Taxes on personal income section for further information).

 For income generated from professional activities, the general rate of withholding is 15% from 12 July 2015, with certain exceptions.

 The same withholding rates will apply to earned income generated from teaching courses, conferences, symposia, seminars, and the like, or from the production of literary, artistic, or scientific work, provided that the right to trade on such works is transferred.

 In both cases, the withholding rates will be reduced by 50% if income qualifies for the tax credit for income obtained in Ceuta and Melilla.

-WHTs at the rate of 19% from 2016 are also levied on the following:
+Withholdings at the rate of 19% are also levied on the following:

 - Income from capital.

 - Capital gains generated from transfers or payments of shares of joint investment institutions.

 - Capital gains generated from forest use or exploitation by persons residing in public woodland which are established in the regulations implemented under Spanish PIT law.